IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 # $Platform$ Dialog

 The $ProductName$ Dialog component is used to display some information or prompt the user for an action or confirmation.
-It is shown in a modal window, which means that the user can't interact with the main app and user action is required before returning to the main window.
+It is shown in a modal window, which means that the user is not allowed to interact with the main app until a certain action is performed that closes the dialog.

 ## $ProductName$ Dialog Example

-This sample demonstrates how to create `Dialog` component.
+This sample demonstrates how to create a Dialog component.

 <code-view style="height: 400px"
            data-demos-base-url="{environment:demosBaseUrl}"